papsti/macpan-workshop/technical-preparation.md

     ## ✖ dplyr::filter()    masks stats::filter()
     ## ✖ dplyr::lag()       masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

+To really make sure that things worked, please copy and paste the following lines of code that simulate from an SIR model into R, and make sure that you get the same graph printed out below.

 ``` r
 ("starter_models"